EricMFink/PRcasebook/_pages/Part1.md

 ### Adoption of the Model Rules

 States adopted the structure of the model rules fairly quickly.
 Today, almost all states’ disciplinary rules follow the numbering system of the Model Rules.
-The content of state rules varies, so it’s important to follow the law of your jurisdiction.
-Since the Model Rules of Professional Conduct have been so influential, lawyers can look to these Model Rules just like they might look to other uniform laws or model acts.
+The content of state rules varies, so it’s important to follow the law of your jurisdiction.{% marginnote "margin-note-id" "The NC Rules of Professional Conduct are available [here]({{ site.baseurl }}/NCRPC)." %} Since the Model Rules of Professional Conduct have been so influential, lawyers can look to these Model Rules just like they might look to other uniform laws or model acts.

 <div markdown="block" class="casebook-questions">

 # Questions

-1. In Rule 1.1 above, do the comments change your understanding of the rule?
+In Rule 1.1 above, do the comments change your understanding of the rule?
 How?
 Do you have remaining questions about what the rule means or how it might work in application?

-2. Do the Model Rules answer practical questions about how an attorney should act?
+Do the Model Rules answer practical questions about how an attorney should act?
 How would you know whether you have satisfied what they require or suggest?
 Do the Model Rules provide more or less helpful guidance than the Canons?
 Should rules of professional responsibility be regulatory or aspirational?

 </div>